 ‚He assigned specific “functions” to colors (weight, depth perception, unity, psychological effects, etc.), and specific groups of colors were assigned to each of those functions.’

-We have chosen a few contemporary interiors to illustrate his theories about wall colors and to show you how popular his palette is right now!
+We have chosen a few contemporary interiors to illustrate his theories about wall colors and to show you how timeless his palette is!
 Let’s go from left to right:

 1// GREY SHADES